marisagloor/HB-Project/README.md

 # Summary:

-Workout my Workout is a simple and organizes method for athletes to store all of their workout information and generate unique, structured schedules with their workouts within a given date range.
-Setting user's up styled calendar to be able to clearly see their long term training schedule.
+Workout my Workout is a simple and organized method for athletes to store all of their workout information and generate unique, structured schedules with their workouts within a given date range.
+Scheduled workouts are displayed in a calendar so that users can easily view their long term training schedule.

-# Technologies:
+# Tech:
   - Python
   - Flask
   - SQLAlchemy